grgurcz/jobfair-example/README.md

 # Example repo

-This is an example repository for the purpose of workshop at JobFari
+This is an example repository for the purpose of workshop at JobFair

 ## Lorem ipsum :)